Quick links for drug and alcohol rehab in Ipswich

 If you see any drug litter, such as needles or gas canisters, ensure that you contact Ipswich Borough Council, as they are responsible for the safe and responsible disposal of items disposed of.
 You can reach them on 01473 433272.

 Worried about your own addictive behaviour?
-Get help today by calling our team on 0800 326 5559
+Get help today from a drug and alcohol rehab in Ipswich by calling our team on 0800 326 5559

 Here at OK Rehab, we have many calls from concerned friends and relatives of those struggling with addiction.

 We are happy to advise you and provide all the support we can.
-However, it’s important that you realise that nobody can be forced into attending rehab.
+However, it’s important that you realise that nobody can be forced into attending drug and alcohol rehab in Ipswich.

 We can help you understand the best way to approach your loved ones about their addiction and even organise an intervention alongside you and your family or support network.